”Demystifies object-oriented programming, and lays out how to use it to design truly secure and performant applications.” —Charles Soetan, Plum.io

 Purchase of the print book includes a free eBook in PDF, Kindle, and ePub formats from Manning Publications.

-Well-written OO code is a pleasure to read, modify, and debug.
+About The Book Well-written object-oriented code is easy to read, modify, and debug.
 Elevate your coding style by mastering the universal best practices for object design presented in this book.
 These clearly presented rules, which apply to any OO language, maximize the clarity and durability of your codebase and increase productivity for you and your team.

-Object Design Style Guide presents dozens of professional techniques for writing OO code.
-In it, veteran developer Matthias Noback lays out design rules for constructing objects, defining methods, changing and exposing state, and much more.
+In Object Design Style Guide, veteran developer Matthias Noback lays out design rules for constructing objects, defining methods, and much more.
 All examples use instantly familiar pseudocode, so you can follow along in the language you prefer.
-You’ll go case by case as you explore important scenarios and challenges for object design and then walk through a simple web application that demonstrates how different types of objects can work together effectively.
+You’ll go case by case through important scenarios and challenges for object design and then walk through a simple web application that demonstrates how different types of objects can work together effectively.

-Universal design rules for a wide range of objects Best practices for testing objects A catalog of common object types Exercises for each chapter to test your object design skills
+What You Will Learn Universal design rules for a wide range of objects Best practices for testing objects A catalog of common object types Changing and exposing state Test your object design skills with exercises

 This Book Is Written For For readers familiar with an object-oriented language and basic application architecture.